- 5-Minute Article

 A quick summary of the reasons – and benefits – behind variable annuity fees.

 Gym membership fees.
 Food delivery fees.
 Fees for having an accountant do your taxes.
-Most of us are okay with paying fees for the services we receive – as long as they deliver the benefits we expect at a reasonable cost.
+Most are okay with paying fees for services received -- as long as they deliver expected benefits at a reasonable cost.

 Basic Fees for Protection and Insurance

 When someone purchases an annuity contract, they are essentially buying future lifetime income from the insurance company that issues it.

 In return for investing a portion of the annuity owner’s retirement assets, the company promises it will pay that person a lifetime stream of income.
 The insurance company will also pay a death benefit to the annuity’s beneficiaries.
 Some policies pay the death benefit if the owner passes away before beginning to take payments, and some pay even if the owner had already begun collecting income.